 The Lobby

-The iconic Lobby of the CIA Headquarters Building.
+The iconic lobby of the CIA Original Headquarters Building.
 The massive seal has been featured in countless movies and publicity photos.
 On the left is the Office of Strategic Services (OSS) Memorial and the William Donovan statue.
-The OSS, precursor to the CIA, was set up on 13 June 1942 in the midst of World War II and dissolved a month after the cessation of hostilities on 20 September 1945.
-William Donovan served as head of OSS and is regarded as the founding father of the CIA.
+The OSS, precursor to the CIA, was set up on 13 June 1942 during World War II and dissolved on 20 September 1945, a month after the cessation of hostilities.
+General William "Wild Bill" Donovan led the OSS and is regarded as the founding father of the CIA.
 On the right is the Memorial Wall to Agency officers who have died in the line of duty.

 OHB Lobby